-A Planned Preventative Maintenance (PPM) schedule has been produced identifying the frequency of tasks and records are kept on file by the Facilities Manager for a period of at least five years.

-Any abnormal test results are notified to the Facilities Manager immediately.
+- 5.1 A Planned Preventative Maintenance (PPM) schedule has been produced identifying the frequency of tasks and records are kept on file by the Head of Facilities Management for a period of at least five years. - 5.2 Any abnormal test results are notified to the Facilities Managers immediately.